American Flag Baby Blanket

-What is the Children of Fallen Patriots Foundation?
+What are the Children of Fallen Patriots Foundation?
 It is an organization where they provide college scholarships and educational counselling to USA military children who have lost a parent in the line of duty.
 They cover all branches of the armed forces.

 My purpose for this afghan is a way for you to purchase a scholarship for another child, whom you may never meet.
 While the baby using this afghan is just starting out in life and well-loved, another child somewhere in the USA is grieving over their parent being a casualty of war who will never return.